maiskovich/mapclopedia/README.md

 distance between cordinates, obtained from StackOverfow).

 The first view is a list of articles showing them in a list, order by distance.
 The second view is a map, with the articles that are close to the user.
+In both menu the user can select which language to use, changing the language will delete the actual data in localForage, and make new API calls, choosing the API URL based on the language(calling es.wikipedia for spanish or calling en.wikipedia for english).

 An approach of saving API calls was implemented in the way of getting the maximium number of articles per api call(500), and only making a new api call when the available information is distant in more than 10 km to information stored(the informations